• Skip to main content

 Complete instructions for smoking ham (non-spiral-sliced) on the Big Green Egg

 With just a little space left on the smoker you can toss on a piece of fish.
-Use it to make the most amazing Smoked Fish Dip you’ve ever tasted.
+Use it to make the most amazing Smoked Fish Dip you've ever tasted.
+You can also use that space to make smoked butter.
+It goes great on so many things!

-1. Start out by soaking some wood chips (we like applewood) in water at least 4 hours, up to overnight.
+1. Start out by soaking wood chips (we like applewood) in water at least 4 hours, up to overnight.

 2. With a sharp knife score the fatty side of a ham (shank or butt portion, 7-12 lbs.) in a checkerboard pattern.
 Make the cuts about 1 inch apart and about 1 inch deep. (there's a photo below of the cooked ham that illustrates)